Advertising

 Dragon Ball Day: Fans create petition for March 8th

-After the sad passing of Akira Toriyama (creator of Dragon Ball) on March 8, fans around the world started petitions asking for the date to be officially recognized as “Dragon Ball Day” in memory of the author. deceased.
+Following the sad passing of Akira Toriyama (creator of Dragon Ball) on March 8th, fans around the world started petitions asking for the date to be officially recognized as "Dragon Ball Day" in memory of the deceased author.

-It is important to say that March 8th coincides with International Women's Day, which adds a layer to the campaign.
-However, it is important to highlight that these petitions do not guarantee official change, as it is common for many of them to not obtain tangible results.
+It's important to mention that March 8th coincides with International Women's Day, which adds a layer to the campaign.
+However, it's important to emphasize that these petitions don't guarantee official change, as many of them often fail to achieve tangible results.

-The legendary “Dragon Ball” saga, conceived by Akira Toriyama, left a lasting mark on pop culture, particularly in Latin America.
-Since their debut in the 80s, the epics of Goku and his companions have won millions of followers globally.
+The legendary "Dragon Ball" saga, conceived by Akira Toriyama, has left a lasting mark on pop culture, especially in Latin America.
+Since its debut in the 1980s, the epics of Goku and his companions have won over millions of fans globally.

 About Dragon Ball creator Toriyama: